 Breakfast: Grab a yummy croissant from a bakery for a quick breakfast and walk with it.
 This city is just too good to miss! €2

-Evening: head out for a traditional Dutch meal at one of the many restaurants.
+Dinner: head out for a traditional Dutch meal at one of the many restaurants.
 One thing that Amsterdam has is an abundance of places to eat and drink!
 A typical traditional meal is called Stamppot, which is basically sausage and mash but it’s delicious!
-I would highly recommend Cafe Sonneveld for a delicious and budget friendly dinner.
-It has a friendly a cosy atmosphere and a load of beers to choose from and is a short walk away from Anne Frank House. €15 for the meal and a beer
+I would highly recommend Cafe Sonneveld for a delicious and budget-friendly dinner.
+It has a friendly and cosy atmosphere and a load of beers to choose from and is a short walk away from Anne Frank House. €15 for the meal and a beer

-Night: Head into Centrum to explore the crazy nightlife.
-There a about 17484893476 bars and cafes to head to and just make sure you look above and below your eyesight as there are places hidden everywhere.
-Also, the locals are dressed pretty casual for nights out so don’t worry about what you’re wearing!
-Cost of drinks vary from anything from €3 for a beer to €13 for a cocktail or a mixer.
+Night: Head into Centrum to explore the crazy nightlife as well as a different perspective on the Red Light District.
+There are tonnes of bars and cafes to head to and just make sure you look above and below your eyesight as there are places hidden everywhere.
+Also, the locals are dressed pretty casually for nights out so don’t worry about what you’re wearing.
+The cost of drinks varies from anything from €3 for a beer to €13 for a cocktail or a mixer.
 Oh BTW if you like Gin then you’ll be pleased to hear they serve it in glasses the size of your head.
 No crappy tiny servings here!

-Afternoon: Take a walk round the beautiful Vondelpark and stop for a chill out at Het Blauwe Theehuis (Blue Tea House) with its large veranda overlooking the park.
-There are also loooads of dog walkers here so if you’re a big dog fan (like me) then this is great!
+Afternoon: Take a walk around the beautiful Vondelpark and stop for a chill out at Het Blauwe Theehuis (Blue Tea House) with its large veranda overlooking the park.
+There are also loads of dog walkers here so if you’re a big dog fan (like me) then this is great!
 A lovely creamy Cappuccino here is just €2.50

 Dinner: Head over to China Town which is right next to Nieuwmarkt and the Red Light District for some delicious food.
 Amsterdam is a very diverse and multicultural city so you’ll find a variety of Asian restaurants here (not just Chinese).
 I had a massive meal and drink here for just €14